hallc/chrome-newtab/README.markdown

 License
 -------
-This extension is distributed under The MIT License.
+This extension is distributed under the MIT License.